mabiesen/LedDisplayCoord-JSPY/README.md

 # LedDisplayCoord-html
 Jquery and css to simulate 32x32 led display and provide coordinates for reuse.
+Python code to grab information from email folder at regular intervals.
 Python code to interpret output for led display.
-(Not yetstarted) Python code to implement the interpreted output in the adafruit 32x32 led display, using adafruit libraries.
+Python code to implement the interpreted output in the adafruit 32x32 led display, using adafruit libraries.

 This project was created to take some of the guesswork out of led-display coding.
 By having an interactive screen, the user can see what they are designing and arrive at a polished product faster.